CR

 Avatar photo

 Maria Scheel is a Postdoc at Aarhus University (Denmark), working at the Wageningen University (Netherlands).
 Her current postdoc focuses on identifying permafrost microbial life and its impact on carbon fluxes when that permafrost thaws.
 She uses genetic tools to discover how Arctic life responds to climate change related stressors.
-During #EGU24, she is a press assistant besides being a regular author and chief editor for the EGU CR blog.
+During #EGU24, she was a press assistant besides being a regular author and chief editor for the EGU CR blog.
 Please contact her via maria.scheel@envs.au.dk.

 Leave a Reply